Tumeroba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. A script that prints list of environment variables

 5. A script that create a new local variable

+6. Create a script that create a local variable

+7. Creates a script that create new global variable

+8. Writes a script that prints the results of addition of 128 to the value stored in environment value TRUEKNOWLEDGE